jordan-hanson/jordan-hanson/README.md

 ## 👀 I'm currently working on:

 * Creating a React frontend and Java Spring backend Airbnb application.
-* Collaborating on a team of 5 Full Stack Developers creating an emoji app for the Boys and Girls club.
+* Collaborating on a team of 5 Full-Stack Developers creating a child emoji application for the Boys and Girls Club.

 ## ⚡ I'm currently learning: